University of Nottingham Malaysia

 Important note:

-It is extremely important for you to email the proof of payment to the Visa Office (copying International Finance team) if the payment is not done through MyNottingham portal.
-Your application will not be processed until the University has received and acknowledge the payment.
+It is extremely important for you to email the proof of payment to the Visa Office (please copy our International Finance team in your email) if the payment is not done through MyNottingham portal.
+Your application will not be processed until the University has received and acknowledged the payment.

 Refund of visa processing fees